MultiSafepay/docs/content/faq/getting-started/glossary.md

 ### API
 A set of clearly defined rules and tools in order to allow specified communications from one software platform to another and back.
 You can find the MultiSafepay API at: https://docs.multisafepay.com/api/

+## Cron job

+A Linux-based command used to schedule tasks to be executed in the future.
+A [cron job](https://www.hivelocity.net/kb/what-is-cron-job/) can be used for repeated functions that occur periodically.

 ### Customer
 An entity (individual or organization) that makes use of another entity's product or service offering.
 In our terminology, a customer is the beneficiary of goods and services provided by merchants that use MultiSafepay's payment services.